- Home

 These antioxidants have been found to improve blood function, protect alveoli (tiny air sacs in the lungs) from oxidative damage, and ease inflammation that restricts airways and sinuses.

-As a result, research suggests that EGCG may help to prevent the development of pulmonary fibrosis, a disease characterised by a progressive decline in lung function and scarring of lung tissue.
+As a result, research suggests that EGCG may help to prevent the development of pulmonary fibrosis, a disease characterised by a decline in lung function and scarring of lung tissue.

 Check out our article, 10 health benefits of matcha and how to add it to your diet, to learn more.